sberbank-ai-lab/embeddings-valid/README.md

 # Environment
-`vector_test` module should be available for current python.
+`embeddings_validation` module should be available for current python.

 Directory with config file is `root_path`.
 All paths described in config starts from `root_path`.
 `config.work_dir` is a directory where intermediate files and reports are saved.